eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### Scavenge partial GC cycle

 The following example is taken from a `gencon` log.
 The output is broken down into sections with supporting text to explain the GC processing that is taking place.

+To search for a scavenge partial GC cycle, you can search for the `type` attribute value `scavenge` in `cycle-start` and `cycle-end` elements, or search for the `<af>` element that logs the allocation failure trigger.

 By default, the `gencon` partial GC cycle runs by using a single *stop-the-world* (STW) pause.
 The cycle performs only 1 operation,  a *scavenge* operation, which runs only on the *nursery* area.
 The cycle consists of a single GC increment, which is labelled using the elements shown in the following table: